RicardoGWill/JSONParsingApp/README.md

-# JSONParsingApp
 This app uses the internet to access a site (url) with JSON data on it, and uses that data when a button is pressed to show its contents in a way that I have specified.
 This uses the "Volley" dependency in the app build.gradle.
+Note that this also utilizes a ScrollView to encapsulate the TextView and thus allow scrolling because the data does not fit on a single page.